pbackx/lego-sorter-pi/README.md

 Any bricks will work, there is absolutely no reason to use exactly the same ones.

+## Focusing the camera

+Getting the right focus can be a bit tricky.
+Most lenses have two things you can change: focus and aperture.
+A good start is to put the focus all the way to near and play around with aperture.

+If you want to have more immediate feedback, the best option is to connect a screen to the Raspberry Pi and use the `rpicam-hello` tool.
+This tool allows you to see the camera feed and change the focus and aperture in real-time.

+    rpicam-hello -t 100s

+(The 100s parameter will keep the app open for 100 seconds, otherwise it will close after 5s)

 ## Setting up the Raspberry Pi

 On the Raspberry Pi, I installed the latest Raspberry Pi OS Lite 64-bit operating system and I gave the Raspberry the `legopi` name.